swansonk14/SyntheMol/docs/rl/antibiotics.md

 done
 ```

-## Combine selected molecules
+## Merge selections into a single file

-Combine the selected molecules from all methods into a single file.
+Merge all selections into a single file.

 ```bash
 python -c "import pandas as pd